How bartenders fight sexual harassment and workplace violence

 For women working behind the bars, it's an issue of misconduct -- not alcohol abuse.

-"It's very interesting that alcohol indicts women and lets men off the hook," Taylor says.
+"It's very interesting that alcohol indicts women and lets men off the hook," says Lauren Taylor, director of Safe Bars.
 "For men it's, 'I didn't know what I was doing, I was drunk.'"

 The Safe Bars program emphasizes the importance of bystander training -- or teaching people to step in when they see something -- which research has shown to be even more effective than conventional sexual harassment training.

-Note: Correction: An earlier version of this story identified Lauren Taylor as the founder of Safe Bars.
-She is the current director.